 The story revolves around a young boy called Hugh.
 Born around 1246 he was probably 9 years old when he disappeared on 31st July 1255.
 No one seems to know who Hugh’s father was, or even if he had one – some sources suggest he was illegitimate – but his mother was a Lincoln lady called Beatrice.

-According to reports young Hugh had been doing what all boys do at the age – he’d been out playing with friends.
+According to reports young Hugh had been doing what all boys do at that age – he’d been out playing with friends.
 But when it got late the lad could not be found.
 His mother spent days looking for him and apparently was eventually told by some neighbours that he had last been seen ‘playing with some Jewish boys of his own age, and going into the house of a Jew.’¹

 Poor Copin was immediately seized by those present when the body was found; Beatrice and her neighbours and the city’s bailiffs all appear to have been in attendance.
 In no time at all a dreadful tale of ritual murder and the ‘blood libel’ (where it was believed Christian children were tortured and killed in Jewish rituals, supposedly mimicking the crucifixion of Christ) was woven around the tragedy of the little boy’s death.